SoftUni-Internal/interactive-content/EN/07-Transactions/01-Transactions.md

 We can consider the **checkpoint** in games as simple transactions.

-If our character is able to survive through and reach next level, we can tell that our transaction is commited.
+If our character can survive through it and reach the next level, we can be sure that our transaction is committed.

-While, if he dies during the level the whole operation is canceled and **ROLLBACK** is executed.
+While, if they die during the level, the whole operation gets canceled, and **ROLLBACK** gets executed.

 [/slide]